lashombpLQCD/RLQQCD/README.md

 6. Repeat each step for the remaining configurations.

-Once the .mat file has been made from the .LOG file, import the .mat file into Matlab by simply loading the .mat file and creating the quark matrix via,
+Once the .mat file has been made from the `hopping-matrix.LOG` file using `hoppingconvert.m`, import the .mat file into Matlab by simply loading the .mat file and creating the quark matrix via,
 ```
 load h01_24242424.mat